-The Mundunugu's Regaliaset provides upwards of 20,000% damage bonus to Spirit Barrage, your main damage ability.
+The Mundunugu's Regalia set provides upwards of 20,000% separate damage multiplier to Spirit Barrage, your main damage ability.

-Ring of Royal Grandeur in the cube will allow to wear the Captain Crimson's Trimmingsset using the Belt and one other piece of your choosing (Pants or Boots).
+Ring of Royal Grandeur in the cube will allow to wear the Captain Crimson's Trimmings set using the Belt and another piece of your choosing (Pants or Boots).

 The Barber is the main item behind the special mechanics of the build, as well as giving a huge 500% damage bonus.
 Playing around its effect is the key aspect of the build.

-Ring of Emptiness activated by Locust Swarm Pestilence adds another 300% damage increase.
+Ring of Emptiness activated by Locust Swarm Pestilence for another 300% separate damage multiplier.

-Lakumba's Ornament goes along with Sacred Harvester and Soul Harvest Languish for a total of 30% bonus Intelligence, 100% Armor and 60% damage reduction, constituting as your main source of defences.
+Lakumba's Ornament goes along with Sacred Harvester and Soul Harvest Languish for a total of 30% bonus Intelligence, 100% Armor and 60% damage reduction, constituting your main source of toughness.

-Other than that, you want to stack damage stats wherever possible, especially Critical Hit Chance and Damage, Cold Damage, Spirit Barrage Damage.
-Area Damage is entirely useless in this build (and actively avoided in groups including in Paragon Points).
-Increased Attack Speed is good for solo pushing especially; as it still is a separate multiplier for Pets and it helps out with reaching certain Breakpoints.
-In Solo you want to end up at the 21 FPA Breakpoint of Spirit Barrage, which requires you to play 7% Increased Attack Speed on your Main-Hand and additional 52% Increased Attack Speed from other sources (Paragon Points, primary affixes on your gear as well as Gogok of Swiftness).
-For group play you only want 7% Increased Attack Speed on your Main-Hand; the rest of the Attack Speed is granted via Pain Enhancer.
+Attack Speed is a good stat as it is a separate damage multiplier for Phantasms and it helps us out stacking Bane of the Stricken.
+Manitou does not scale with Attack Speed in any way while Phantasm cast rate depends on Attack Speed Breakpoints when holding down Spirit Barrage, hence it is important to stay away from some Spirit Barrage Breakpoints (see Mechanics).
+In Solo you want to end up at the 21 FPA Breakpoint of Spirit Barrage, which requires you to play 7% Attack Speed on your Weapon and an additional 52% Increased Attack Speed from other sources (Paragon Points, Affixes on your gear as well as Gogok of Swiftness).
+In groups, 7% Attack Speed on your Weapon is enough; the rest of the Attack Speed will be granted via Pain Enhancer.

-As for defences we aim for Armor on Pants, Boots, and Chest mixed in with some Vitality and perhaps Elite Damage Reduction on Chest.
-In addition to its regular benefits, Resource Cost Reduction is also a decent defensive option due to the set synergy, especially on Mundunugu's Descendant.
-Physical, Lightning or Arcane Resistances as a secondary affix are generally useful to have.
-Life Regeneration, Life per Hit are not really useful as most of your healing is coming automatically from Big Bad Voodoo Ghost Trance.
-Mana Regeneration, despite being included in the Mundunugu's Regalia (4) Bonus, is neither useful for resources nor as an actual DPS increasing primary affix (around 0.3% per roll).
-If you can, try to get some Crowd-Control Reduction rolls on your jewelry, since the build is very vulnerable here.
+For toughness, we prioritize Armor on Pants, Boots, and Chest mixed in with some Vitality and perhaps Elite Damage Reduction on Chest.
+Resource Cost Reduction is also a good defensive option due to Captain Crimson's Trimmings(3) Bonus.
+Physical, Lightning or Arcane Resistances as a Secondary Affix are generally useful to have as Arcane Enchanted, Orbiter and Mortar Elite Affixes are your worst enemies by a long shot.
+Life Regeneration & Life per Hit are not useful as most of your healing is coming automatically from Big Bad Voodoo Ghost Trance.
+Mana Regeneration, despite being included in the Mundunugu's Regalia (6) Bonus, is neither useful for resources nor as an actual damage increase (around 0.3% per roll).

 Assembling the Build